ulfalizer/nesalizer/README.md

 The above setup allows most headers to assume that common.h has been included, which simplifies headers and often makes include guards redundant.

 If you spot stuff that can be improved (or sucks), tell me (or contribute :).
 I appreciate reports for small nits too.

+## Automatic testing ##

+A set of test ROMs listed in *test.cpp* can be run automatically with

+    $ make TEST=1
+    $ ./nes

+This requires https://github.com/christopherpow/nes-test-roms to first be cloned into a directory called *tests*.
+All tests listed in *test.cpp* are expected to pass.

 ## Thanks ##